Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.

 My uncles drove me to many places all over the island from Ocho Rios to Spanish Town.

-When I was with Uncle Joe I had to keep a journal and he would often test me on what new things I learned about the island.
+When I was with Uncle Joe I had to keep a journal and he would verbally test me on what new things I learned about the island.

 I do not remember if it was Uncle Joe or my mother that encouraged me to write the journal.
 I am guessing that maybe they recognized my interest in reading and writing, and were probably encouraging me to write about my experiences.

-I was only 7 years old on that particular trip, so I don’t know.
+I was only 7 years old on that particular trip, so I am not really sure.

-I wasn’t always so proud of my heritage.
+Well, I wasn’t always so proud of my heritage or I just didn’t realize that I should be proud.

-But then they would hear my parents speak, ask me where my parents came from because they had funny accents.
+In this more affluent neighborhood I never mentioned to my friends that I was Jamaican.
+Somehow the subject rarely ever came up, unless they would hear my parents speak then they would ask me where my parents came from because to them, they had funny accents.

 Funny, that I wasn’t even aware that my parents, spoke differently until my friends pointed it out.
 Sometimes I’d get a little defensive, insisting that they sounded just like everyone else.

-As a result, I think in my early teens and pre-teen years, I didn’t want any of my American friends to know my family was from another country.
+During those years, I didn’t want any of my American friends to know my family was from another country.
+It was just another source for teasing.

-It wasn’t till a summer trip to England, where I developed a deeper pride in my Jamaican roots.
+It wasn’t till my parents sent me to England to spend the summer with family, where I began to develop a deeper pride in and connection to my Jamaican roots.

 Yeah, it took a trip to the U.K., not Jamaica!